Brazen heist: Popular Kiwi artist Flox targeted by thieves

 "The pieces were big," she said.

-"They would have needed four big guys to carry it out of the shop."
+"I can't believe there's just one guy.
+I thought they would have needed four big guys to carry it out of the shop."

-King said a few stolen paintings had been found dumped in a garden in a street not far from her shop.
+King said a few stolen paintings had been found dumped in a garden in a street not far from her store.

-She said with news of the burglary spreading they would be mistaken to think they could sell the works on popular public websites.
+With news of the theft spreading, King believed the burglars would be mistaken to think they could sell the works on popular public websites.

 Police said the burglary took place between the evening of Friday, August 7 and the early hours of Saturday, August 8.